saihgupr/HomeAssistantTimeMachine-Dev/homeassistant-time-machine/README.md

 ## Backup to Remote Share

-Inside Home Assistant, if you go to Settings>System>Storage>'Add network storage'.
-Set the name to 'backups' and usage to 'Media', fill in your remote share info.
-Then in Home Assistant Time Machine settings, put the backup path as '/media/backups', it should place them on your remote share.
+To configure backups to a remote share, first set up network storage within Home Assistant (Settings > System > Storage > 'Add network storage').
+Name the share 'backups' and set its usage to 'Media'.
+Once configured, you can then specify the backup path in Home Assistant Time Machine settings as '/media/backups', which will direct backups to your remote share.

 ## Creating Backups